Sha Tau Kok: Border with mainland China

 Sha Tau Kok is bordered by the Shatoujiao Subdistrict of Shenzhen; Shatoujiao is the pinyin romanisation of 沙頭角, while Sha Tau Kok is the Hong Kong Government Cantonese Romanisation.
 A border wall separates what was formerly one town, with Chung Ying Street being the only unwalled section of the Sha Tau Kok–Shatoujiao border.
 Before the implementation of the "open door" policy in the 1980s, both sides exercised strict control over cross-boundary activities on the street.
 Even in the present day, non-residents must have a permit to visit Chung Ying Street.

-After the "open door" policy was put in place to allow freer travel between the two sides, mainland Chinese travelers flocked to Chung Ying Street to purchase goods unavailable in mainland China for personal use.
-However, it simultaneously became a notorious point of goods trafficking, attracting businessmen and unemployed individuals looking to capitalize on the market opportunities created by the policy.
+After the "open door" policy was put in place to allow freer travel between the two sides, mainland Chinese travellers flocked to Chung Ying Street to purchase goods unavailable in mainland China for personal use.
+However, it simultaneously became a notorious point of goods trafficking, attracting businessmen and unemployed individuals looking to capitalise on the market opportunities created by the policy.
 Hawking and touting, smuggling, unlawful import and export of goods, and illegal employment became prominent on Chung Ying Street.